invisible-college/statebus/readme.md

 }
 ```

+Your `to_save` handler will receive the requested new state `obj` as a
+parameter, and must either call `save.abort(obj)` to ignore the request, or
+`save.fire(obj)` (after making any desired changes to `obj`) to broadcast it.

+This lets you control:
+- Which changes to state are allowed
+- Validation and cleaning
+- Where state is stored (*e.g.* in a database)
+- Updating dependent state
+- When to broadcast updates

 To_save handlers are also reactive, but stop reacting as soon as they run once
 to completion without anything fetched loading.
 This lets you fetch state
 from other places (*e.g.* over the network) and be sure that your handler will